 Overview

-As a consequence of this multidisciplinary nature of the programme, the graduate will gain an appreciation of the different facets of travel medicine and will learn specific and individual skills with respect to their individual disciplines.
+Students come from differing professional backgrounds (including medical, nursing and pharmacy), as a consequence of this interprofessional nature of the course, the graduate will learn skills with respect to their individual disciplines

 The Postgraduate Diploma in Travel Medicine (PGDipTravMed) is available through Distance Learning.